jagonmoy/Learning-TypeScript/Learning.md

-## Day 1
+## Day 2
-- TypeScript spciality in Object, function, array and variable scenerios !
+- Explicit typing and union in TypeScript !